In this article, you’ll learn:

 This occurs when employees or companies either unintentionally or intentionally ignore safety hazards.

 Here are some of the top common areas this occurs is in:

 To help stay in line with OSHA requirements, supervise employees, test the stability of surfaces, provide guardrails on platforms, and maintain safety data sheets.

 Until the creation of the OSHA, efforts by the U.S. federal government to ensure workplace safety and health were unsubstantial and minimal.
 However, with the advent of OSHA, employees were protected by the Whistle-blower Protection Program.
 This ensures employees can report unsafe conditions without fear of reprimand from their employer.
 OSHA sends Compliance Safety and Health Officers to workplaces for routine enforcement of the agency’s guidelines.
 These representatives conduct inspections and assess fines if there has been a regulatory violation.
 Compliance Safety and Health Officers can also appear in response to employee complaints or workplace incidents.

-In the first year of reporting accidents, 1994, a survey revealed a grand total of 6.8 million non-fatal workplace injuries and illnesses were reported, resulting in a rate of 8.4 cases for every group of 100 full-time workers.
+In the first year of reporting accidents, 1994, a survey revealed a total of 6.8 million non-fatal workplace injuries and illnesses were reported, resulting in a rate of 8.4 cases for every group of 100 full-time workers.
 Since then, the numbers have been declining significantly.
 In 2015, the number of non-fatal workplace injuries and illnesses had dropped to 3.0 cases per 100 full-time workers.
-While it isn’t possible to align a clear correlation between the drop in workplace-related injuries and the OSHA regulations, as it could also be related to workplace safety awareness from the industry.
-It seems likely though that OSHA regulations have had a significant positive impact on safety in the workplace.
+While it isn’t possible to align a clear correlation between the drop in workplace-related injuries and the OSHA regulations, it could also be related to workplace safety awareness from the industry.
+It seems likely that OSHA regulations have had a significant positive impact on safety in the workplace.